Is it Coaching or Mentoring & What's the Difference?

 This page provides an insight into the service and activities we manage throughout the year.

 We offer two recruitment campaigns each year.
-Intake 1 opens in October, with Intake 2 opening the following February.
+Intake 1 opens in Autumn, with Intake 2 opening the following Spring (see timeline for details) .
 Both intakes are open for applications for about 5 weeks.

 The Organisational Coordinators are responsible for their own internal marketing and decide which applications will be supported and put forward to the scheme.

-Each organisation is offered 5 coachee/mentee and 5 coach/mentor places at each intake.
-That equates to 20 development opportunities per year, per organisation.
+Each organisation is offered 5 coachee/mentee and 5 coach/mentor places in Intake 1, and 5 coachee/mentee places in Intake 2.
+That equates to 15 development opportunities per year, per organisation.

 The Matching Process